- •

 Finding your way to Salerno ferry port

-To reach the Salerno ferry port, head to the port area, located just a short walk from the city center and about 50 km from Naples International Airport.
-You can get there by car, taxi, or public transport; frequent trains run from Naples to Salerno, taking around 40 minutes.
-From the train station, it's a 15-minute walk or a quick taxi ride to the port.
+To reach the Salerno ferry port, head to the Molo Manfredi terminal, located near the city center and approximately a 20-minute drive from Naples International Airport.
+You can take a taxi, which usually takes about 30 minutes from the airport.
+For public transport, region trains run frequently from Naples to Salerno, with a short walk to the terminal upon arrival.

 Exploring Palermo